Fighting Voter Suppression

 Eternal Vigilance Action, Inc. v.
 Georgia

-The 勛圖眻畦 and partner organizations have sought to intervene in this case to represent the rights of voters and voting-rights organizations in a case challenging a number of rules passed by the Georgia State Election Board.
-We challenge a rule that requires that the number of votes cast be hand counted at the polling place prior to the tabulation of votes.
-This rule risks delay and spoliation of ballots, putting in danger voters rights to have their votes count.
+The ³Ô¹ÏÖ±²¥ and partner organizations intervened in this case to represent the rights of voters and voting-rights organizations in a case challenging a number of rules passed by the Georgia State Election Board.
+We challenged the rule requiring that the number of votes cast be hand counted at the polling place prior to the tabulation of votes.
+In a critical victory for Georgia voters, in June 2025, the Georgia Supreme Court upheld a lower court’s decision permanently blocking the rule requiring hand counting of ballots at polling places before tabulation — a process widely criticized for risking delays, ballot spoliation, and voter disenfranchisement.

 Texas